-She smiled, flashed her big brown eyes open wide in anticipation, before scooting over and asking what I knew she would ask.
+She smiled, then flashed her big beautiful brown eyes before scooting over beside me and asking what I knew she would ask.

 “Daddy, will you dance with me?”